SilkRose/Pony/src/stories/ideas.md

 *She's trying so hard not to cry*, Rainbow thought.

-Rainbow sat down and said, “Let's take a break for a moment.”
+Rainbow sat down and said, "Let's take a break for a moment."

-“Okay,” Rarity said while choking back a sob.
+"Okay," Rarity said while choking back a sob.

-“Hey, we're going to get thought this, okay?”
+"Hey, we're going to get thought this, okay?"
 Rainbow said.

-“How do you know that?”
+"How do you know that?"
 Rarity said between labored breathes.

-“Because I do, we got each other and that's all we need,” Rainbow tried to say with confidence, but failed.
+"Because I do, we got each other and that's all we need," Rainbow tried to say with confidence, but failed.

-“We're miserable Rainbow Dash, we look like wild animals, and we haven't eaten in over a day, what are we going to do?”
+"We're miserable Rainbow Dash, we look like wild animals, and we haven't eaten in over a day, what are we going to do?"
 Rarity snapped at her before letting the floodgates loose.
-Tears started flowing from her eyes as she started to sob, “I don't want to die…”
+Tears started flowing from her eyes as she started to sob, "I don't want to die…"

 Rainbow Dash pulled Rarity close, wrapping both her wings and forelegs around her.
-“Shh, it's going to be fine, I'll make sure we get home.”
+"Shh, it's going to be fine, I'll make sure we get home."

 ***

 ## Unnamed Twilight x Pinkie x Rarity romance story

 ### Synopsis:
-Twilight asks out pinkie, but when she goes to Rarity’s for date advice she is ambushed and kissed by her friend before she gets a word in.
+Twilight asks out pinkie, but when she goes to Rarity's for date advice she is ambushed and kissed by her friend before she gets a word in.

 ### Flow:
 1. Twilight goes to Pinkie and asks her out.